pyOpenSci/python-package-guide/package-structure-code/publish-python-package-pypi-conda.md

 Many install packages directly from conda defaults channel.
-However, because this channel is managed by Anaconda, the packages available on it are limited.
+However, because this channel is managed by Anaconda, the packages available on it are limited and not frequently updated.
 Conda-forge was, in fact, created to tackle this issue of scientific packaging not being on the default Anaconda channel.

 Conda-forge allows scientists to add any package to the conda-forge channel.